Fall and Halloween Wood Crafts

 This post from Today’s Fabulous Finds has two versions of the same vignette.
 She first shows you this adorable fall vignette, and them with a few cobwebs voila spooky pumpkins for Halloween.
 What a great tip for reusing fall decorations.

-These little coffee signs were shared on the blog a couple of weeks ago.
+These little wooden coffee sign decorations were shared on the blog a couple of weeks ago.
 The tall and thin lettering is modern and of course, I love white.
-To use them I snuggled into a coffee station.
+To use them I snuggled them as decor into a small Fall coffee station.

 Halloween decor is every bit as much on my brain right now as Fall decor is, for us bloggers this time of year is so busy, it makes sense to create new decor items early.
 Here is some of the scrapwood posts that have inspired me for this years Halloween decor.

-These jacks and ghosts can be made out of one 4 by 4 posts.
+These jacks and ghosts can be made out of one 4 by 4 wooden posts.
 Years ago I made something very similar using glow in the dark paint.
-They are great because they aren’t too scary for the littles coming to the front door.
+These little decorations are great because they aren’t too scary for the littles coming to the front door.

 This little family is so sweet and cute.
 It would be the perfect family Halloween activity.
 I think you could make these with one 2 by 4 and about $5.00 of dollar store supplies.